 I honestly didn't love the way day 3 turned out.
 It was Easter and we were out in the burbs spending time with family, and it was HOT that day.
 My hair felt messy, I wasn't sold on my shoe choice, and I think a solid color purse would have complimented the busy pattern of the dress.
 All of that, along with not getting a great photo throughout the day just ended up making this day feel "blah."

-Day 4 felt boring and uninspired.
-I'm not sure if it was because of the backpack or because I was too lazy to do my hair, but this combo left me feeling a bit young.
-The patterns of the backpack and the shirt clashed, and I felt very monochrome.
+Day 4 felt a little boring and uninspired.
+I'm not sure if it was because of the backpack or because I was too lazy to do my hair, but this combo left me feeling a bit young, like something I would have put together in high school.
+The patterns of the backpack and the shirt clashed, and I felt very one note.
 I think like day one, if I would have put on a more colorful shoe I would have liked the outfit more.
 But overall it was fine, and honestly I'll probably wear it again.

 On day 7 I really wanted to try to layer something over my dress.
-This isn't a style I would usually do, but I saw a lot of people trying it and loved the way it looked on them.
+This isn't a style I would usually do, but recently I've seen the trend floating around and I've loved the look of it.
 It took me half the day to get used to it, but by the end of the day I ended up loving the look.
 It was comfortable, perfect for the weather, and totally out of the box from what I would normally wear.

 On day 8 my best friend got to town!
 And of course it was the rainiest day we had since we moved.
 I decided to keep my outfit pretty basic and tuck my Uzi top in like I usually do so I didn't have to think about my clothes at all since we were out and about while it was raining.
 This is another easy go-to outfit of mine, so it was nice being able to throw it on in the middle of the week and not put much thought into it.